dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 ## Sending Messages

-Messages are sent by calling `window.postMessage` on the signer window, or the `message.source` on the message received when communication channel was established respectively.
+Messages are sent by calling `window.postMessage` on the signer `window`, or the `source` property in the `icrc29_status` message received when communication channel was established respectively.

 When sending messages from relying party to signer, the `targetOrigin` parameter must be set to the `origin` property in the `"result": "ready"` response received when the communication channel was established